 🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

-Chapter 3: Message Passing and GNN
+Chapter 3: Message Passing and GNNs

-📖 Reading Time: 25-30 minutes 📊 Difficulty: Intermediate to Advanced 💻 Code Examples: 8 📝 Exercises: 5
+📖 Reading time: 25-30 minutes 📊 Difficulty: Intermediate to Advanced 💻 Code examples: 8 📝 Exercises: 5

 Learning Objectives

-3.1 Message Passing Framework
+3.1 The Message Passing Framework

-Concept of Message Passing
+The Concept of Message Passing

-Three Basic Operations
+The Three Basic Operations

 Message passing consists of the following three steps: